 Clatto is popular with families and dog lovers alike and stretches across picnicking sites and around the famous reservoir.
 Clatto Reservoir’s simple stroll itself offers just under 1.5km of waterside fun.
 You’ll likely find joggers and runners enjoy this trail, so be prepared to have a little company occasionally.

 The Riverside Nature Park is something of a natural marvel.
 It was actually born out of an old landfill area and offers incredible views across the Tay Estuary.
 There are more than 80 different bird species for you to spot across the park, too, so keep your dog on a lead!

-Of course, if you’re taking pets on holiday up into Dundee and the local area, you should make a point to check out some of the best dog friendly attractions in Dundee and beyond.
+Of course, if you’re taking pets on holiday up into Dundee and the local area, you should make a point to check out some of the best pet friendly days out in Dundee and beyond.
 Luckily, there are more than a few for you to pick from – why not check out our guide for the complete lowdown?

-The best dog walks Dundee has to offer shouldn’t be too hard to find, however, it makes sense to head to some of the best-rated and beat-loved trails in the region.
+The best dog walks Dundee has to offer shouldn’t be too hard to find, however, it makes sense to head to some of the top rated dog friendly Dundee cottages has if you want to explore this superb area .
 Take this guide as just a starting point!
 There are lots to see and do out here, so make time to take in as much of the gorgeous country and coast this corner of Scotland has to offer.
 Above all, we can seriously say that pets love the long trails and circulars Dundee has tucked away.